 Under the waterways regulations, a project can only fill or create new structures if it accommodates one of the seven uses within the geographic areas listed in section 9.32(1)(a).
-Fill or structures for water-dependent use located below the high water mark may only be licensed if "reasonable measures are taken to minimize the amount of fill, including substitution of pile-supported or floating structures and relocation of the use to a position above the high water mark."78 Such water-dependent uses include: "shore protection structures, such as seawalls, bulkheads, revetments, dikes, breakwaters, and any associated fill which are necessary either to protect an existing structure from natural erosion or accretion, or to protect, construct, or expand a water-dependent use; flood, water level, or tidal control facilities; and beach nourishment."79 Ecologically sound and often superior alternatives to hard armoring-e.g., berms, man-made wetlands, and living shorelines-are not included in the regulations as examples of shore protection structures.
+Fill or structures for water-dependent use located below the high water mark may only be licensed if "reasonable measures are taken to minimize the amount of fill, including substitution of pile-supported or floating structures and relocation of the use to a position above the high water mark."
+Such water-dependent uses include: "shore protection structures, such as seawalls, bulkheads, revetments, dikes, breakwaters, and any sion or accretion, or to protect, construct, or expand a water-dependent use; flood, water level, or tidal control facilities; and beach nourishment."
+Ecologically sound and often superior alternatives to hard armoring-e.g., berms, man-made wetlands, and living shorelines-are not included in the regulations as examples of shore protection structures.